Amazon AWS, Microsoft Azure, or Google Cloud – What Cloud Platform Should I Consider for My Next SaaS App?

 AWS Database

-Amazon Web Service offers the widest offering in Database as a Service (DBaaS).
-The three most used are Amazon RDS, Amazon Dynamodb, and Amazon DocumentDB.
+Amazon Web Services offers the widest offering in Database as a Service (DBaaS).
+The three most used are Amazon RDS, Amazon DynamoDB, and Amazon DocumentDB.

 amazon